Universe and terrestrial atmospheres

 The earthen body is not neutral territory.
 Pain and pleasure are acute: we need ways of getting out of pain sometimes, or it will annihilate the consciousness.
 We need to be able to step into and step out of the violent reactions of the animal body, through meditative practices which involve regulating emotion and thought, in order to avoid sensory brain overload!

 The emotional body is certainly not neutral territory.
 Emotional pain can be far more devastating than physical pain, even though it seems more dispersed.
 Again we need to be able to step into and step out of the vast churning ocean of emotion, through meditative practices which involve thought and presence, in order to avoid emotional overload!

-Yet as a culture, the modern West is excessively mentalized, and it is not yet widely aware that thoughts, too, can run wildly out of control.
-Thoughts can kill just like a broken heart or a car wreck.
+Yet, as a culture, the modern West is excessively mentalized, and it is not yet widely aware that thoughts, too, can run wildly out of control. electro-magnetic initiating thoughts can kill just like a broken heart or a car wreck.